 Indigenous Initiatives

 In addition to affirming cosmopolitan Indigenous presence and honouring cultural protocols, the Montreal Museum of Fine Arts and Bourgie Hall are committed to becoming places that prioritize reconciliation between Indigenous and non-Indigenous peoples, and that highlight Indigenous aesthetic, musical and ceremonial practices.
-We seek to contribute to a deeper understanding of and between Montreal’s communities through programming where visual arts, music, performance and cinema are shown, in addition to cultural gatherings and mediation activities.
+We seek to contribute to a deeper understanding of and between Montreal’s communities through programming where visual arts, music, performance and cinema are shown, as well as in cultural gatherings and mediation activities.
+The Museum also offers free admission to members of local and international Indigenous communities.

 Territorial Recognition